Player Character (PC)

 We strongly suggest that you take a few minutes and sit down with the a member of the Mythic Realms plot team to talk about your character’s history; this will help ensure that you have a history which fits in with the game, as well as giving the story-tellers an idea of what your character’s goals and fears are.
 You may also want to discuss your plan with the World Historian to make sure it fits with currently established lore and history.
 After your character history has been written, take a moment to email it to the plot director.

-You will receive 1 bonus skill point and a bonus Lore for completing a character history.
+You will receive a bonus Lore for completing a character history.

 Rules of Safety